 Merchants need to keep in mind that friendly fraudsters may have a similar situation, but friendly fraudsters have no malicious intent.
 The difference is if a friendly fraudster is able to remember or figure out what was purchased, they will not pursue a dispute.
 Cardholders that commit friendly fraudsters should not be banned.

 Customer Service Records or Failed Return Attempts

-When a customer reaches out to customer service to attempt to return an item or obtain a refund but is unable to do so because of the merchant’s policy, the cardholder may turn to the dispute process in an attempt to get their money back.
+When a customer reaches out to customer service to return an item or obtain a refund but is unable to do so because of the merchant’s policy, the cardholder may turn to the dispute process to get their money back.
 For example, a cardholder did not cancel their subscription in time to stop the next month of service.
 They contact the customer service representative, who tells the cardholder the merchant's policy.
 The customer then disputes the charge claiming that they canceled the subscription, and the merchant still charged them for it.

 How to Stop and Respond to Chargeback Fraud